amellalalex/weenyterm/docs/shell-integration.md

-wezterm supports integrating with the shell through the following means:
+weenyterm supports integrating with the shell through the following means:

 * `OSC 7` Escape sequences to advise the terminal of the working directory
 * `OSC 133` Escape sequence to define Input, Output and Prompt zones